Foot Massage in Pregnancy – Benefits, Risks and Safety

 1. Improved Circulation

-A foot massage for a pregnant woman, promotes better blood circulation, alleviating the swelling and discomfort caused by reduced blood flow during pregnancy.
+A foot massage for a pregnant woman promotes better blood circulation, alleviating the swelling and discomfort caused by reduced blood flow during pregnancy.

 2. Stress Reduction

-3. Relief From Edema
+3. Relief From Oedema

 4. Alleviation of Muscle Tension